Supplement Clarity

 I counted up the people in the 4 stages of this study.
 Here are the totals:

 I'm basing this on 45 subjects -not 51 reported in the study.
 I only counted 45 people.
-If I am correct, it appears most of the individuals in this investigation were made up those with mild and pretty bad symptoms (stage 2 and stage 3).
+If I am correct, it appears most of the individuals in this investigation were made up of those with mild and pretty bad symptoms (stage 2 and stage 3).
 It appears only about 18% had full AIDS (7/45 = 18).

 Study Problems

-2. Most people did not have full blown AIDS.
+2. Most people did not have full-blown AIDS.

 3. The researchers state the Alpha Zam black seed concoction “significantly decreased the viral load to undetectable level in many patients in this study.”
 They did not say everybody's levels decreased to undetectable levels.

-4. There was no placebo group
+4. There was no placebo group.

 5. This study does not contain the words “cure” or “seroreversion” or remission or “ex HIV patent” as did the original investigation discussed above.
 I believe the omission of words like these are important to remember for those searching for answers.